 Rain Carbon supplies high-carbon Calcined Petroleum Coke (CPC) produced at our Rain CII plants, which is essential as a reducing agent in the manufacture of titanium dioxide via the chloride process.

 Titanium containing ore such as rutile and ilmenite is mixed with CPC and fed to a high temperature fluid-bed reaction vessel known as a chlorinator, which heats the materials to 1,000˚C (18,320˚F).
 Chlorine gas is added, and the high-purity carbon present in CPC reduces the TiO2, which then reacts with the chlorine gas to produce TiCl4 via the reaction below:

 TiO2 + C + 2Cl2 → TiCl4 + CO2

 The quality requirements for the CPC used in TiO2 applications are not as demanding as those for anode production.
-Significantly higher vanadium and nickel levels can be tolerated, and CPC with a shot structure it is preferred over a sponge structure, since shot CPC is harder and contains a lower percentage of fines (-100 mesh or -150µm).
+Significantly higher vanadium and nickel levels can be tolerated, and CPC with a shot structure is preferred over a sponge structure, since shot CPC is harder and contains a lower percentage of fines (-100 mesh or -150µm).
 Fines are undesirable in TiO2 production as they pass straight through the chlorinator and create a carbon loss.
-Shot CPC typically has a much tighter particle size distribution than sponge CPC, suffers less attrition and generates fewer fines due to handling when compared to sponge CPC.
+Shot CPC typically has a much tighter particle-size distribution than sponge CPC, suffers less attrition and generates fewer fines due to handling when compared to sponge CPC.